Arganthonios

-Arganthonios (Ἀργανθώνιος) was a king of ancient Tartessos (in Andalusia, southern Spain).
+Arganthonios (Ἀργανθώνιος) was a king of ancient Tartessos (in Andalusia, southern Spain) who according to Herodotus, was visited by Kolaios of Samos.
 Given the legendary status of Geryon, Gargoris and Habis, Arganthonios is the earliest documented monarch of the Iberian Peninsula.

 Life

 According to the Greek historian Herodotus, King Arganthonios ruled Tartessos for 80 years (from about 625 BC to 545 BC) and lived to be 120 years old, although some believe he lived to 150.
 This idea of great age and length of reign may result from a succession of kings using the same name or title.
 Herodotus says that Arganthonios warmly welcomed the first Greeks to reach Iberia, a ship carrying Phocaeans, and urged them fruitlessly to settle in Iberia.
 Hearing that the Medes were becoming a dominant force in the neighbourhood of the Phocaeans, he gave the latter money to build a defensive wall about their town.
 Herodotus comments that "he must have given with a bountiful hand, for the town is many furlongs in circuit".